juniorprincewang/virtio-cuda-module/README.md

 The front-end driver is responsible for the memory management, transferring data, analyzing the ioctl cmds from the customed library, and passing the cmds by the control channel.

+The Intel SGX is emulated in [qemu](https://github.com/intel/qemu-sgx).
+We add sgx-support in our virtio-based vCUDA which is developed in branch *cuda-sgx*.
+The corresponding QEMU can be found [here](https://github.com/juniorprincewang/qemu-sgx-cuda).

 ## Installation

 ### Prerequisites